nmshd/documentation/_docs_integrate/10-connector-installation.md

 ## Installation with Docker

-Make sure that you have installed docker-compose.
+Make sure that you have installed docker compose.
 Visit [the official installation guide](https://docs.docker.com/compose/install/) for more information.

 ### Option 1: docker compose including MongoDB